nguyer/node-kinect/README.md

 ## Can you control more than 1 kinect device at the same time?

-Yes, create different contexts with a different `device` options each.
+Yes, create different contexts with a different `device` option each.

 # License